 Day 12: Dharmashala to Bimtang via Larkya La (5135m):

 New day toward a new destination, after breakfast we headed toward Larkya glacier in the north direction offer a clear view of Larkey Peak and Cho Danda.
 From here we start the trek to reach Larkey La Pass which is the highest point of our whole trek.
 The climb is challenging and in some steep sections, you should follow the instructions of the guide properly.
 One can have a panoramic view from the Pass.
 After some time here, we’ll start our long descent to Bimthang.
 Rest for the day after reaching Bimthang village.
 Overnight at a lodge/teahouse in Bimthang.

 Today, we descend to Dhud Khola.
 We cross through the forest full of Rhododendron and pine to reach Dharapani, where we put off for a night’s stay.
 As the last walking day of the Manaslu Circuit, you will have plenty of scenery to enjoy throughout the trail.
 Overnight at a teahouse/lodge in Dharapani.

 We will catch a Bus from Dharapani to Besisahar.
 Again we drive from Besisahar to Kathmandu.
 After the successful trek, we will transfer you to your hotel.
 Rest for a while and join us for a farewell dinner.
 Share some stories and feedback as well for the team.
 Overnight at a hotel in Kathmandu.

 Day 15: Departure Day

-As your last day in Nepal, head out for a brief souvenir shopping session near the hotel in Thamel Market.
-We will pick you from the hotel and transfer you to TIA before the departure.
+On your last day in Nepal, head out for a brief souvenir shopping session near the hotel in Thamel Market.
+We will pick you up from the hotel and transfer you to TIA before the departure.
 The Manaslu circuit will remain with you forever alongside the lifelong memories and experiences from the trek with Himalayan Sanctuary.